OrzGeeker/OrzLarkSDK/README.md

 # OrzLarkSDK

-Lark SDK write by swift programming language
+Lark SDK write in Swift programming language

 ## Feature

-- send message to Lark Group with a webhook which fetched from the custom bot that been added into Lark Group
+- Send message to Lark Group with a webhook which fetched from the custom bot that been added into Lark Group

 - [support message type][message type]: